Main content

 Requirements

-The Department of Middle Eastern and South Asian Studies offers a Humanities based area studies major that allows for two tracks, a Middle East Track and a South Asia Track, which come together at the junior year to form a single, comparative major.
+The Department of Middle Eastern and South Asian Studies offers a Humanities based area studies major that provides an integrative vision of the Middle East and South Asia that sees these areas as linked through economic, social, historical, linguistic, and cultural connections that have existed since pre-modern time.
 Students who complete the major will have the knowledge, languages and analytic tools to pursue employment or advanced study of the region.

 1. Two years study of one of the languages of the Middle East or South Asia (Arabic, Hebrew, Hindi, Persian, Tibetan), e.g., 101-102 and 201-202; or 201-202 and 301-302; or other sequence of language study.

-4. MESAS 490SWR, common senior seminar for MESAS majors only by petition.
+3. MESAS 490W, common senior seminar for MESAS majors.

-5. Four additional courses that focus primarily on the Middle East and South Asia (to be chosen in consultation with the Director of Undergraduate Studies in the Department of Middle Eastern and South Asian Studies).
+4. Four or five elective courses that focus primarily on the Middle East and South Asia to reach the 36-credit hour minimum (to be chosen in consultation with the Director of Undergraduate Studies in the Department of Middle Eastern and South Asian Studies).

-6. Students must meet with the Director of Undergraduate Studies at least once each semester for advising and course approval before registering for classes.
+5. Students must meet with the Director of Undergraduate Studies regularly for advising.